eeeeeric/ssvep/README.md

 =====
 Web based tool for steady state visually invoked potentials.

-Start/stop using the SPACEBAR
+See gh-pages branch for actual code.

-Only works in Chrome.
+Start/stop using the SPACEBAR.